ncbi/ncbi-drs/jenkins/README.md

 * Bring up an Ubuntu 18.04 AMI on an x86_64 instance with at least 1GB of memory.
   * I suggest t3a.micro.
-  * Make sure you allow ports 22, 80 and 443
+  * Make sure you allow ports 22, 80 and 443 (default for GCP and many NCBI security groups)

 `./launch_ubuntu_jenkins_docker.sh` will do all this from NCBI.